-The City of Los Angeles drained the Silver Lake Reservoir and Spaceland became the Satellite back in 2011, but the neighborhood is still popping thanks to a new crop of restaurants, none better than Alimento.
-Zach Pollack, Sotto’s co-founder, traded his previous post’s Southern Italian focus for the top half of the boot.
-That doesn’t mean that Pollack is bound by tradition.
-Far from it at this family-run, glass-fronted restaurant, where a soup-stuffed tortellini en brodo resemble xiao long bao, and chicken Milanese forms the backbone of one of LA’s best fried chicken sandwiches.
+The City of Los Angeles refilled the Silver Lake Reservoir last year, and the neighborhood’s popping with tons of new restaurants, but some things -- like beloved Alimento -- haven’t changed (for good reason).
+Zach Pollack, Sotto’s co-founder, traded his previous post’s Southern Italian focus for the top half of the boot, but that doesn’t mean Pollack is bound by tradition.
+Far from it at this glass-fronted restaurant, where soup-stuffed tortellini en brodo resemble xiao long bao, and chicken Milanese forms the backbone of one of LA’s best fried chicken sandwiches.

-Gino Angelini has been a champion for his country’s cuisine since emigrating to LA from Italy’s Emilia-Romagna region.
+Gino Angelini has been a champion for his country’s cuisine since emigrating to LA from Italy’s Emilia-Romagna region in 1995.
 He cooked at some of the city’s best Italian restaurants before opening Angelini Osteria, where he’s mentored many chefs, including Bestia co-founder Ori Menashe.
-He opened other restaurants, but only his namesake Mid-City restaurant perseveres.
+He opened other restaurants, but only his namesake Mid-City restaurant (and its offshoot marketplace Angelini Alimentari, which hawks gelato, sandwiches, and salads) perseveres.
 Regulars who frequent Angelini Osteria enjoy consistent quality and a sprawling menu that includes a parade of house-made pasta dishes, including his famed lasagna verde, and hearty secondi like veal chop Milanese or Dover sole finished in the wood oven.

-Nancy Silverton, Mario Batali, and Joe Bastianich transformed a seldom-used kitchen classroom into a salumi bar, and ultimately, LA’s most over the top monuments to meat, adding even more value to a compound that also includes Pizzeria Mozza and Osteria Mozza.
+Nancy Silverton and Joe Bastianich transformed a kitchen classroom into a salumi bar, and ultimately, LA’s most over-the-top monuments to meat, adding even more value to a compound that also includes Pizzeria Mozza and Osteria Mozza.
 SoCal native Ryan DeNicola now helms the open kitchen, which includes a wood grill that yields massive cuts like bistecca Fiorentina and a fennel pollen dusted tomahawk pork chop that are consistent with the restaurant’s cleaver logo.
-House-made charcuterie is made in house using exacting standards, with capocollo, salumi, and rarely seen culatello all making appearances.
+Charcuterie is made in house using exacting standards, with salumi, pate and terrine, and rarely seen culatello all making appearances.
 The crispy flatbread -- focaccia di Recco -- contains no meat, but it does ooze Stracchino cheese.
 Mozza Group pastry chef Dahlia Narvaez, a James Beard Award winner, furnishes desserts, though it’s tempting to just order the beef cheek and bone marrow pie.

-Chef Angelo Auriana and front of house partner Matteo Ferdinandi turned an Arts District back alley into an industrial chic dining destination in 2013.
-Since then, this tucked away Italian restaurant has become a popular choice for pastas like handkerchief pasta tossed with Ligurian almond basil pesto.
-Dinner brings out big guns “from the sea and land” like juicy porchetta and a veal duo.
-The Factory Kitchen also makes their own focaccia di Recco, which is filled with Crescenza cheese and available topped with combos like San Marzano tomatoes, capers, and anchovies or ham and rosemary.
+Chef Angelo Auriana, front-of-house partner Matteo Ferdinandi, and beverage director Francine Diamond-Ferdinandi turned an Arts District back alley into an industrial chic dining destination in 2013.
+Since then, this tucked-away Italian restaurant has become a popular choice for pastas like handkerchief pasta tossed with Ligurian almond basil pesto.
+Dinner brings out big guns “from the sea and land” like juicy porchetta or monkfish fillet.
+The Factory Kitchen also makes its own focaccina di Recco, which is filled with Crescenza cheese and available topped with combos like San Marzano tomatoes, capers, and anchovies or zucchini blossoms and parsley.

-Chef Angelo Auriana and front of house partner Matteo Ferdinandi built on the success of The Factory Kitchen by opening this nearby trattoria.
-Chef Mirko Paderno is in the glass-fronted kitchen daily, using almond or orange wood, depending on whether they’re cooking meat or fish.
+Executive chef Angelo Auriana and front-of-house partner Matteo Ferdinandi built on the success of The Factory Kitchen by opening this nearby trattoria with a glass-fronted kitchen.
 Seasonal pastas and salads get prominent placement on the menu, as do big cuts of meat.
 Risotto also gets the rare spotlight: chewy carnaroli rice hosts proteins like milk-braised salt cod and bone marrow.
 Pro tip: Officine Brera also has an off-menu dish at dinner, a delicious chickpea pancake called farinata.

 Osteria La Buca, located down Melrose from Paramount Studios, has been a neighborhood favorite for over a decade, which has allowed the restaurant to grow and improve its design.
-New owners Stephen Sakulsky and John Moezzi made a big score when they hired Chef Cameron Slaugh, who previously worked at Manhattan culinary temple Eleven Madison Park.
-Slaugh takes an inspired approach at Osteria La Buca, which is now worth a drive.
-He makes pastas in-house, pizzas and salads starring seasonal ingredients, and some precisely prepared proteins like fish and a top-flight pork chop.
+Owners Stephen Sakulsky and John Moezzi made a big score when they hired chef Cameron Slaugh, who previously worked at Manhattan culinary temple Eleven Madison Park.
+Slaugh takes an inspired approach at Osteria La Buca (which is now well worth a drive), with house-made pastas, pizzas and salads starring seasonal ingredients, and some precisely prepared proteins like fish and a top-flight pork chop.

 Brentwood’s San Vicente Blvd has become a hotbed for Italian restaurants, but the refurbished restaurant that Maureen Vincenti and Chef Nicola Mastronardi have steered since 1997 still stands out in the crowded field thanks to the level of their food.
 In summer, they serve a great soft-shell crab with roasted vegetables, and house-made tagliolini with Manila clams and zucchini.
 Cooler weather calls for richer meat dishes like porchetta.
 No matter the season, Vincenti also always hosts Monday’s popular pizza night.